jcjabros/laravel-semilla/readme.md

 3. Copy .env.example file to .env on the root folder.

-4.1 Creante a DB on phpMyAdmin.
+4.1 Create a DB on phpMyAdmin.

 4.2 Open your .env file and change the database name (`DB_DATABASE`) to whatever you have, username (`DB_USERNAME`) and password (`DB_PASSWORD`) field correspond to your configuration.
 By default, the username is root and you can leave the password field empty.
 (This is for Xampp)